pachyderm/docs/content/2.3.x/how-tos/advanced-data-operations/use-transactions-to-run-multiple-commands.md

 ## Start and Finish Transaction Demarcations

-!!!
-Important "Preamble"
 A transaction demarcation initializes some transactional behavior before the demarcated area begins, then ends that transactional behavior when the demarcated area ends.
 You should see those demarcations as a declaration of the group of commands that will be treated together as a single coherent operation.

 * To start a transaction demarcation, run the following command: